Invasive Plants (Variable Milfoil)

 PREVENTION AND EDUCATION

-Volunteers come to the Maine Lakes Resource Center and learn about 11 Maine’s most unwanted invaders.
-Using live plant samples, volunteers learn how to identify aquatic plants in a one hour session.
+Volunteers come to the Maine Lakes Resource Center and learn about 11 of Maine’s most unwanted invaders.
+Using live plant samples, volunteers learn how to identify aquatic plants.
 Volunteers also receive resources like waterproof identification cards to help them identify plants during their survey.

-Adopt A Shoreline is open to anyone who lives on Great Pond or Long Pond, but everyone is encouraged to come to the session and learn about invasive aquatic plants to protect their own waterbodies.
+Adopt-A-Shoreline is encouraged for anyone who lives on Great Pond or Long Pond, but everyone is welcome to come and learn about invasive aquatic plants to protect their own waterbodies.

 Frequently Asked Questions (FAQ)